 The city already has sand and salt stockpiled as well as snowplows that it can attach to larger trucks.
 It also brined city roads with a mix of salt and water provided by state transportation officials.

-Palmer added that residents should always be safe around generators and that they should not be run inside.
+Trisha Palmer with the Greenville-Spartanburg National Weather Service said residents should always be safe around generators and that they should not be run inside.

 “If you absolutely have to be out on the roads make sure you’ve got kitty litter.
 Make sure you’ve got a blanket and stuff in your car,” she said.